-Buildings or structures have a setback from side and rear lot boundaries in accordance with the following:
+Buildings or structures have a setbackare set back from side and rear property-lot boundaries in accordance with the following:

-- (a) at any point where the outermost projection height is between two (2) metres and 4.5 metres, a setback of at least three (3) metres: or - (b) at any point where the 'outermost projection height' is greater than 4.5 metres, a setback of at least three (3) metres plus 0.3 of a metre for every additional metre or part thereof in height over 4.5 metres.
+(a) at any point where thefor a building having a outermost projection -height is between two (2) metres and up to and including 4.5

-If the distance separating a window of a habitable room, a balcony or a patio is less than three (3) metres at ground level or nine (9) metres at levels above the ground level storey, of a window of a habitable room or a balcony or

-Performance outcomes Acceptable outcomes a patio of an adjacent building, privacy is protected by utilising the following: (a) window sill heights a minimum of 1.5 metres above floor level; or (b) fixed opaque glazing in any part of the window below 1.5 metres above floor level; or (c) fixed external screens; or (d) in the case of screening for a ground floor level, fencing to a height of 1.5 metres above ground floor level.
-Appearance
+Performance outcomes Acceptable outcomes metres, a minimum setback of at least three (3) metres; or (b) at any point where for a building having a the 'outermost projection height is greater than 4.5 metres, a minimum setback of at least three (3) metres plus 0.3 of a metre for every additional metre or part thereof in height over 4.5 metres.
+AO2.5 If the distance separating a window of a habitable room, a balcony or a patio is less than three (3) metres at ground level or nine (9) metres at levels above the ground level storey, of a window of a habitable room or a balcony or a patio of an adjacent building, privacy is protected by utilising the following: (a) window sill heights a minimum of 1.5 metres above floor level; or (b) fixed opaque glazing in any part of the window below 1.5 metres above floor level; or (c) fixed external screens; or (d) in the case of screening for a ground floor level, fencing to a height of 1.5 metres above ground floor level.
+Appearance PO3 AO3.1